The best bait for catfish is chicken liver, nightcrawlers, powerbait, dip bait, cut bait, crawfish, and black salties.

 6. Catfish Charlie’s Dip Bait

-One of the only downsides to using this type of bait is that it has a limited shelf life once it’s opened.
+One of the only downsides to using this bait is that it has a limited shelf life once it’s opened.
 The cheese and blood scents are believed to be more effective in warm weather while the shad option is usually better for cold weather catfish.

 7. Doc’s Catfish Getter Bait